-This guide'll explain how to make effective website wireframes, from basics to tools and examples.
+This guide will explain how to make effective website wireframes, from basics to tools and examples.
 Whether you're new to web design or experienced, we aim to give you useful tips to improve your website creation process.

 Think of wireframes as the blueprint for your website—they're like the skeleton that holds everything together.
 They show the layout and how things will work, guiding both designers and developers.
 Despite looking simple, wireframes are where creativity begins.